Ton2808/PrimeData_DataEngineerIntern/README.md

 The detail of all the file related to the question are in the folder of that question, below is the detail explanation for each question.
 ---
+### Note: Look in Q4 in the pdf file we see that the array start from 1 -> n.
+So Q4,Q5,Q6 I will assume that the array start from 1 -> n not 0 -> n - 1.
+To run Q6 you need to change input.txt as the linked list head.
 ---
 ### Q1
 In this question we want to find the second highest score of athletes, firstly I try to use the ``` MAX``` statement but it only return the maximum score, so I think of the approve using the ``` WHERE``` statement to put in the condition that take the  highest score that is smaller than the maximum score.